ExpertTexting/ExpertTexting-WebApi-Php-Sample/README.md

 #

+Updated to use REST API with JSON Return

 # Sample PHP Project For ExpertTexting API
 This is a documentation file for the sample PHP project for ExpertTexting API.
 In this project, you get to know how to use ExpertTexting API in PHP.